hasan-rakibul/Line-Follower-Robot/README.md

 Programming environment: **Arduino IDE**

-#### Some terminologies in the code:
+#### Some terminologies in the source code:
-Looking from the Back side of the robot, left motor is motor 'A', right motor is 'B', and the IR sensors 0 to 4 are counted from left to right.
+Looking from the Back side of the robot, left motor is motor 'A', right motor is the motor 'B', and the IR sensors 0 to 4 are counted from left to right.